Lilas Traïkia

 Lilas Traïkia (borm 6 August 1985) is a French football forward currently playing in the Division 2 Féminine for FCF Val d'Orge.
 She played the UEFA Women's Cup in 2002 and 2003 with Toulouse FC.
-She made five appearances for the French national team between 2006 and 2008, scoring one goal against Serbia in the 2009 European Championship qualification.
+She made five appearances for the France national team between 2006 and 2008, scoring one goal against Serbia in the 2009 European Championship qualification.